ToshioCP/Gtk4-tutorial/src/sec2.src.md

 Therefore, the risk is high and probably bad things will happen.
 Actually I did it and I needed to reinstall Ubuntu.

-### Installation to Ubuntu 21.04
+### Installation to Ubuntu 20.10

-Most of the necessary libraries are included by Ubuntu 21.04.
+Most of the necessary libraries are included by Ubuntu 20.10.
 Therefore, they can be installed with `apt-get` command.
 You don't need to install them from the source tarballs.
 You can skip the subsections below about prerequisite library installation (glib, pango, gdk-pixbuf and gtk-doc).

 ### Glib installation

-If your ubuntu is 20.10, you might need to install prerequisite libraries from the tarballs.
+If your ubuntu is 20.04LTS, you need to install prerequisite libraries from the tarballs.
 Check the version of your library and if it is lower than the necessary version, install it from the source.

 For example,

 ~~~
 $ pkg-config --modversion glib-2.0
-2.66.1
+2.64.6
 ~~~

 The necessary version is 2.66.0 or higher.
-Therefore, the example above shows that you don't need to install glib.
+Therefore, the example above shows that you need to install glib.
-If the version is lower than 2.66.0, then upgrade your ubuntu glib package or install it from the source.

 The following part of this subsection is written in January 2021.
 The glib version was not enough at that time.